exercism/python/exercises/practice/matching-brackets/.articles/performance/content.md

 ```

 A total of 9 community solutions were tested: 5 variants of stack-match and 4 of repeated-substitution.
 Full details are in the [benchmark code][benchmark-code], including URLs for the downloaded papers.

-Results are summarized in the table below, with all times in seconds.
+Results are summarized in the table below, with all times in seconds:

 |                        |    short |   mars_moons |   galaxy_cnn |